dimaslanjaka/source-posts/NodeJS/setup-vscode-for-typescript-with-scss-modules.md

 ## Change VSCode USER SETTINGS json

-add these configuration to user settings json
+add these configuration to your user settings json

 ```jsonc
 {
   // prompt using local project typescript version